Table of Contents

 The Blue brand of microphones has become synonymous with USB mic technology, they have some iconic models and the Blue Yeti has become associated with YouTubers, streamers and gamers who want to record audio to go with their videos.
 This is usually a huge upgrade on the inbuilt camera microphones many people start off using.

-The Blue Yeti (check price here on Amazon)markets itself as ‘the mic of the internet’.
+The Blue Yeti (check the price here at Amazon)markets itself as ‘the mic of the internet’.
 The features are certainly good enough for most internet uses such as streaming, and used correctly this can give a professional sound for your videos.

 Features include three different recording capsules so you can choose to suit the situation.
 You can record cardioid, omni, bidirectional and even stereo.
 Gain control lets you alter the pickup for how loud the guitar is, and you can even monitor live through the headphone output built into the mic.